andrewjk/grab-xml/README.md

 ### Options

-You can pass an options object into grabXml with the following optional properties:
+You can pass an options object into the grabXml function with the following optional properties:

 | Property | Type | Description |
 | --- | --- | --- |